frSociete/diskEraserFr/README.md

 The tool operates with pre-selected confirmation and formatting options, requiring no further interaction from the user once the erasure process begins.

-The project is designed to run inside a Docker container 🐳, as a bootable ISO 💿, directly as Python code 🐍, or as a Linux command stored in `/usr/local/bin` under the name `diskeraser`.
+The project is designed to run as a bootable ISO 💿, directly as Python code 🐍, or as a Linux command stored in `/usr/local/bin` under the name `diskeraser`.

 ---